wouterfennis/omp-travel-time/README.md

 ### API Optimization

-To reduce API calls:
+The update interval is fixed at every 5 minutes.
+To further reduce API calls:

-- Increase `update_interval_minutes`
 - Narrow the active time window
-- Use caching strategies
+- (Future) Introduce caching/backoff strategies (see TODO/backlog)

 ## Contributing